mity-shantiranjan/github-battle/README.md

 ![Alt Text](https://github.com/mity-shantiranjan/github-battle/blob/master/github-battle.png)

-Note: This application was developed as a curricullam of React fundamentals course at https://tylermcginnis.com/.
+Note: This application was developed as a curriculum of React fundamentals course at https://tylermcginnis.com/.